 “The Partnership had its genesis in the Water Sustainability Committee, known to many by the acronym WSC, a technical committee of the BC Water & Waste Association.
 From 2003 through 2010, the Water Sustainability Committee was the hub for a partnership network operating in the local government setting.
 Going forward, the Partnership is now that hub,” stated Tim Pringle, Partnership President.

 “I’m very impressed with how actively you are pushing Water Sustainability in BC.
 It’s great to see this proactive approach.
 I really like the ‘no nonsense, lets get this problem solved attitude’.
 It’s very refreshing,” stated Peter MacDonagh.

 Tim Pringle is a Founding Director and the first President.
 He was Executive Director of the Real Estate Foundation from its founding in 1988 until 2008.
 In 2010, Tim Pringle was the inaugural winner of the Land Champion Award for British Columbia.

 Founding members of BCWWA Water Sustainability Committee re-group under new Partnership’s Champions Advisory Committee

 “We are now at a point where the work that that has taken place under the auspices of the BCWWA Water Sustainability Committee is making an obvious difference.
+Initiatives such as building of the Water Bucket website as an easily accessible site for information, the continuing development, promotion and use of the Water Balance model, and the movement that is taking place on Vancouver Island and in others regions through initiatives such as CAVI play an important part in on-going progress towards greater levels of water sustainability in BC.
 While still much remains to be done, this is an appropriate time to acknowledge and celebrate your accomplishments,” wrote Daisy Foster.